What degree programs do you offer?

 What do I need to do to be considered for a graduate scholarship?

 Applicants should initiate the process by contacting the Graduate Coordinator of the

 program in which they intend to study and arranging for a program recommendation.

-a ranking.
-The graduate coordinator will forward your packet to the Coordinator of
+The graduate coordinator will forward the nomination to the academic College office.

 Certain requirements must be met before a student may apply for a graduate scholarship:

 Students must be newly admitted to, or in the process of being admitted to, the degree

 program toward which the scholarship would apply.
 Students are not eligible if they

 are already taking courses as a degree-seeking student in the program for which they